-OPTAVIA Essential Fuelings.
+- OPTAVIA Essential Fuelings.
 OPTAVIA Essential Fuelings contain 24 vitamins and minerals, high quality, complete protein, and no colors, flavors or sweeteners from artificial sources.
 Each OPTAVIA Essential Fueling is scientifically formulated with the right balance of carbohydrates, protein and fat which helps promote a gentle, but efficient fat-burning state.
-Our Fuelings contain high-quality protein which helps our clients retain lean muscle mass and each contains the patented probiotic GanedenBC30® to support digestive health as part of a balanced diet and healthy lifestyle.
-Our OPTAVIA Coaches market OPTAVIA Essential Fuelings primarily through a suite of Scientifically Proven Optimal Weight Plans.
-Consumers purchase kits tailored to their individual needs on the advice and counsel of their OPTAVIA Coach.
-Kits, ranging in price from approximately \$415.00 to \$458.00, include up to a 30-day supply of Fuelings and are purchased by our clients through either our ecommerce website, their OPTAVIA Coach's personal website or our call center.
+Our Fuelings contain high-quality protein which helps our clients retain lean muscle mass and each contains the patented probiotic BC30TM to support digestive health as part of a balanced diet and healthy lifestyle.
+Our OPTAVIA Coaches market OPTAVIA Essential Fuelings primarily through a suite of scientifically proven Optimal Weight Plans.
+Clients purchase kits tailored to their individual needs on the advice and counsel of their OPTAVIA Coach.
+Kits, ranging in price from approximately \$428.20 to \$472.95, include up to a 30-day supply of Fuelings and are purchased by our clients through our e-commerce website, their OPTAVIA Coach's personalized replicated website or our call center. - OPTAVIA Select Fuelings.
+OPTAVIA Select Fuelings represent our Non-GMO line of products.
+These products have unique flavor profiles, work with the same suite of Optimal Weight Plans described below but are formulated for those who desire Non-GMO products. - OPTAVIA Coach Business Kit.
+Coaches are required to purchase a business kit to join our network.
+The kits provide new OPTAVIA Coaches with business essentials to successfully start their independent business, including plan information and 12 months of free access to a personalized OPTAVIA website.